krishpri23/AskAI/backend/lesson.md

 ### Challenges

-- all chats were saving to chats and not userchats because i forgot to add `await` before saving userchats
+1. all chats were saving to chats and not userchats because i forgot to add `await` before saving userchats
+2. creating new chat in dashboard page does not take to new page with chat id. it says undefined : `_id: new ObjectId('66b1bbd477d2080cc6da8e54')` is the response for \_id, we need to extract the id from here.